erenaygunn/devtoolcenter/CONTRIBUTING.md

-# Contributing to DevShelf Frontend
+# Contributing to DevTool Center Frontend

 Thank you for your interest in contributing!
 This guide will help you get started with development and submitting contributions.